The Holy Bible was originally written in Hebrew (Old Testament) and Greek (New Testament).

 So we have to translate from the original language to the language of the audience.
 In our case, it’s English.
+Of course, the world is filled with many different languages and there are different Bible translations for those languages as well.

 And we English speakers have an amazing number of great translations and great versions to choose from.